Riley-Adams/portfolio/README.md

 [Report](https://github.com/rjcampbe/MAT-124-MRSA-Project/blob/main/MAT_124_Project.pdf)

-In this first phase, we examined a 2002 paper which proposes a dynamical model for the spread of MRSA among inmates at the LA County Jail.
+In the first phase, we examined a 2002 paper which proposes a dynamical model for the spread of MRSA among inmates at the LA County Jail.
 We used MATLAB to approximate solution curves for each compartment of the model using the Runge-Kutta method, splitting the data by male and female inmates.
 We also recreated an analysis for the basic reproduction number, using a matrix method as well as a weighted average approach.
 Lastly, in R, we simulated values for the basic reproduction number based on random samples of varying parameter values.

 ### Evolution